MINTAbizu/MINTAbizu/README.md

  About Me

-I'm a passionate software engineer and information systems graduate with expertise in a variety of technologies.
-I love building responsive web applications and solving challenging problems.
+I'm a passionate software developer   with expertise in a variety of technologies.
+I love building solving challenging problems.

 🔧Full-Stack  Skills
 ## 🛠️ Skills